 Curlew nest with three eggs on Lodge Bog Spring 2017.
 The remains of the egg shell that hatched can be seen in the nest.

-Over the autumn and spring terms in schools 2017 and 2018, IPCC’s education staff will be meeting with locally based school children to teach them about the ecology of bogs and the unique features of bogs upon which the Curlew depend to complete their life cycle.
+During the autumn and spring terms of the school academic year 2017/2018, IPCC’s education staff will be meeting with locally based school children to teach them about the ecology of bogs and the unique features of bogs upon which the Curlew depend to complete their life cycle.
 The education programme for schools includes a visit to Lodge Bog during which children explore the living ecology of the bog, including the specially adapted plants living in the bog, how the bog forms peat, the hydrology of the bog and the life of bog pools.
 The images below show school children walking across Lodge Bog on a boardwalk and demonstrating their love for the Curlew.

 Lodge Bog – part of the Bog of Allen